-Use the Magic Wand to select each of the four tones in the image and place them on separate layers, these will act as masks.
+Use the Magic Wand to select each of the four tones in the image and place them on separate layers.
+These will act as masks.

-- In the Layers panel, activate the Posterized layer. - Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Tolerance to 40, uncheck Sample All Layers and Contiguous.
-Check Anti-aliasing. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it White.
+- In the Layers panel, activate the Posterized layer. - Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Sample Size to Point Sample and the Tolerance to 40.
+Check Anti-alias and uncheck Sample All Layers and Contiguous. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it White.
 Press Enter/Return to commit the change. - Activate the Posterized layer.